Trean Insurance Group Begins U.S. IPO Effort (Pending:TIG)

 AF Group

-Management says it hasn't seen 'a significant impact in our reported claims or incurred losses in the first quarter of 2020 relating to the Covid-19 pandemic.'
+Management says it hasn't seen 'a significant impact in our reported claims or incurred losses in the first quarter of 2020 relating to the COVID-19 pandemic.'
 However, most observers believe the second quarter of 2020 (and beyond) is when the real economic pain will begin hitting the U.S. economy.

 Financial Performance